 The mural at the Terryville Library portrays important people, places, and events of Plymouth's interesting heritage.
 An "I Spy" guide was created, allowing visitors to locate pictures on the mural and read about their significance.
 Visitors can then travel about town to discover the actual locations shown on the mural.

 Baldwin Park is on Main Street in downtown Terryville, across from the Lyceum.
 It was donated by the Baldwin family in 1892.
 The park is owned and maintained by the Baldwin Park Association, and is open to the public for their enjoyment.
-It is the site of the summer concert series sponsored by the Plymouth Chamber of Commerce.
+It is the site of the summer concert series organized by the Plymouth Parks & Recreation department.

 There are many interesting trees in the Park, including a Copper Beech planted in 1995 for Plymouth's Bicentennial, a rare Kentucky coffee tree, and a pin oak that was grown from an acorn from the Constitution Oak on the Plymouth Green.